yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/AI4Devs-finalproject-CAAM-readme.md

 - **Visual Style Guide**: Consistent use of color palette and typography to maintain a cohesive look.
 - **Responsive Design**: Mobile-first approach with a responsive grid system for various devices.

-[Insert screenshots, wireframes, or links to video tutorials showcasing the user experience]
+*[Insert screenshots, wireframes, or links to video tutorials showcasing the user experience]*

-### 2.4 Installation Instructions
+### 1.4.
+Installation Instructions

 To set up the GrowgrEbuddy_PSA project locally, follow these steps: